-- The political process was not easy as there were many competing initiatives in the mid-term Federal government Budget and "there are no votes in aged care". - Significant pressure was applied "behind the scenes" through using political credits accumulated over many years by COTA, as well as the public joint campaign. - Building support across the political spectrum was a critical and essential part of the process.
+- The political process was not easy as there were many competing initiatives in the mid-term Federal government Budget. - Significant pressure was applied "behind the scenes" through using political credits accumulated over many years by COTA, as well as the public joint campaign. - Building support across the political spectrum was a critical and essential part of the process.